One Touch of Venus: Other productions

 On May 13, 2014, Jay Records released a two-CD production billed as the "First Complete Recording" of One Touch of Venus with Melissa Errico in the title role.
 John Owen Edwards and James Holmes conducted the National Symphony (U.K.).
-The recording was thirteen years in the making (2000-2013) and involved studios in both London and New York City.
+The recording was thirteen years in the making (2000–2013) and involved studios in both London and New York City.
 Co-starring were Ron Raines (Whitelaw Savory), Victoria Clark (Molly Grant) and Brent Barrett (Rodney Hatch).

 Television adaptation

 In 1955, Janet Blair starred as Venus in a live production of One Touch of Venus on NBC-TV.

+Other recordings

+A song from Act I of the production, "I'm a Stranger Here Myself", was performed live by Rufus Wainwright in 2025 and recorded as part of a tribute album to Kurt Weill released that same year, titled "I'm a Stranger Here Myself: Wainwright Does Weill".